SAINT ALPHONSUS PARISH COUNCIL

 Section 2: Special meetings may be called by the chairperson, pastor, or a quorum.
 A quorum consists of a majority of the members.

 Section 3: A transition meeting shall be held at the next regular Council meeting following the annual selection of Council members.
-At this meeting the newly selected members shall join the existing Council for the purpose of selecting Council officers for the following year.
+At this meeting the newly selected members shall join the continuing Council members for the purpose of selecting Council officers for the following year.

 Section 4: The Council shall have the right to exclude any member from deliberation on any issue due to a conflict of interest.